moomoolive/burdy/README.md

 Inspiration for name:

-> is a little burdy to tell you what your customers are saying; without you moving an inch.
+> This web-app is supposed to be a 'birdie' that listens to your customer concerns and then tells you about them.

 In a nutshell, burdy goes to amazon.ca to find interesting 'copy-worthy' statements from amazon reviews.
 It uses a scraper to gather the reviews, then performs sentimental analysis on the reviews.
 After that, it shows you all the scaped reviews under their relavent categories, and allows you to export it to a csv format.

 Originally meant to be commericial software, but for various reasons isn't viable anymore.
-So, because of that I've open-sourced it, perhaps it may help someone out.

 Burdy a web-based application, using Vue for frontend and python-based backend microservices.
 Backend microservices are connected via a Docker Network.